Family Food on the Table

 I wrapped and saved my leftover bread with the crab mixture in a single layer in a large plastic container.
 Then I reheated them the next day in the toaster oven, and they were just as warm and tasty.

-Leftover seafood is questionable after a couple of days though, so I would recommend enjoying them within the first couple of days after you make it.
+Leftover seafood is questionable after a couple of days though, so I would recommend enjoying them within two days of making these.

 I hope you give this a try for your next cocktail party - or at-home soiree like us.